 While all crime rates in Sao Tome and Principe are quite low, armed robberies and burglaries have been reported as to occurring more than pickpocketing, for example.

-- How to Avoid Being Pickpocketed in Sao Tome and Principe?
+- How to avoid pickpocketing and theft in Sao Tome and Principe?

 Even though the crime rates are low, one of our Sao Tome and Principe safety travel tips is to always be cautious, no matter how safe is the place you are in.